American Mahjong FAQ

 Always start with tiles that have zero value to you — tiles in none of your candidate hands.
 Jokers are almost never discarded — save them unless you're folding as a last resort.

-The Dealer (East) rolls the dice.
-The total tells the Dealer where in their own wall to break.
+East rolls the dice.
+The total tells East where in their own wall to break.

 With three players, the Charleston circle breaks down unfairly.
 One player ends up receiving from both sides before passing, and dumping tiles into the empty seat costs nothing.
 The official rule skips it entirely to keep the game fair.